dannyl1u/pet-name-generator-service/README.md

    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
 For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+But it won't work as we haven't started up the servers yet.

 7. Run Node Server
 https://github.com/dannyl1u/node-server

 8. Run French translater Server
 https://github.com/dannyl1u/french-translater-server

+Generate your pet name!